 Authorised spokespersons of the Group liaise closely with the Disclosure Officer to keep all proposed public comments within the bounds of information that is already in the public domain.
+If the Company gives a new and substantive investor or analyst presentation, a copy of the presentation materials is released on the ASX Market Announcements Platform ahead of the presentation.

-All company announcements are made available on the Company's website following release to the ASX.
+The Board receives copies of all material announcements promptly after they have been made and all company announcements are made available on the Company's website following release to the ASX.